jrgrant/hass_ids_hyyp/README.md

 - Updated Readme and allowed for display on HACS

-**Version 0.0.1.6** (Main changes from the original @RenierM26 version)
+**Version 0.0.1.6** (Main changes from the original [RenierM26](https://github.com/RenierM26/hass_ids_hyyp) version)

-1) This is a fork of @francoistk 's version.
+- This is a fork of [francoistk's](https://github.com/francoistk/hass_ids_hyyp) version which was a fork from [RenierM26's](https://github.com/RenierM26/hass_ids_hyyp) original version
-    - Fixed the requirement that a stay profile is required for every partition
+    - [francoistk](https://github.com/francoistk/hass_ids_hyyp) fixed the requirement that a stay profile is required for every partition
-2) Reverse engineered the pyHyypApi protobuf files and recompiled.
+- Reverse engineered the pyHyypApi protobuf files and recompiled.
 (Fixes 2023.4 compatibility) This is not a direct change to ids_hyyp, rather it's a change to the API (https://github.com/hawky358/pyHyypApi)
-3) Modified dependencies in IDS_HYYP to point to new modified pyhyypapi api package
+- Modified dependencies in IDS_HYYP to point to new modified pyhyypapi api package
-4) Changed name to IDS Hyyp (Beta)(hawkMod) to avoid potential conflicts with previous version
+- Changed name to IDS Hyyp (Beta)(hawkMod) to avoid potential conflicts with previous version
-5) Works with 2023.4 and higher.
+- Works with 2023.4 and higher.